jotavare/42-resources/README.md

 ### **Exams**

-Websites that I found useful for studying 42 exams, some are outdated but still useful.
+Websites that I found useful for studying 42 exams.
+Some are outdated but still useful.

 | Website | Description | Source |
 | :------ | :---------- | :----- |